-In view of the increase in demand for cables in the years to come, the Group has planned to increase production capacity keeping in mind efficiencies, productivity and latest technological developments.
+The group is investing on its capacity expansion to eliminate production bottle necks and to cater to the increase in demand for cables in the years to come.
+The Group has planned to increase production capacity keeping in mind efficiencies, productivity and latest technological developments.

-The results of these developments will be beneficial to shareholders in the years to come.
+Results of these developments will be beneficial to shareholders in the years to come.